SAP/alert-notification-node-client/docs/common-objects/region-utils.md

 ## Description

 RegionUtils contains:
-* constants with predefined regions which represent where Alert Notification is currently onboarded
+* constants with predefined regions which represent where Alert Notification service is currently onboarded
 * a class which can be used to fully customize your region with a specific URL and platform.
-* an enum representing the environment on which Alert Notification is onboarded
+* an enum representing the environment on which Alert Notification service is onboarded

 ## Region